rabestro/DatZ1165-EN/EX6/README.md

 18
 2 player result is:
 18
-Spare in 2. set ΓÇô no winner.
+Spare in 2. set - no winner.
 --> Total result is 0:1
 3.set:
 1 player result is: